Professional team working on laptops in modern workspace

-A pizza shop owner in Lakewood took a $40,000 merchant cash advance at a 1.4 factor rate to renovate his patio seating area.
-Daily payments: $370.
-Total payback: $56,000.
+A pizza shop owner in Lakewood took a $40,000 merchant cash advance to renovate his patio seating area.
+The factor rate made it look affordable, but the total payback was $56,000.
 The renovation took 3 months to finish, and the patio didn't generate a dime of revenue until month 4.
-Meanwhile, he was bleeding $370 a day out of an already tight cash flow.
-He could've gotten a $40,000 equipment financing at 14% APR with 3-year terms and paid $1,370 a month instead of $8,000.
+Meanwhile, he was bleeding hundreds a day out of an already tight cash flow.
+He could've gotten $40,000 in equipment financing with 3-year terms and significantly lower monthly payments.
 That's the kind of mistake that kills restaurants.

 Mistake 1: Grabbing the First Offer You See